dsheiko/extras/README.md

 # Dsheiko\Extras

-Type manipulation utility-belt bringing JavaScript-like development experience to PHP
+Collection of chainable high-order functions to abstract and manipulate PHP types

+> The packages takes its name from `Array Extras` referring to the array methods added in ES5 (JavaScript) to abstract generic array manipulation logic

 ## Highlights
+- Type transformation chains
 - Fixing PHP:
-  - Consistent syntax for type extras (first goes manipulation target, then callback or other options)
+  - Consistent syntax for type extras (first always goes manipulation target, then callback or other options)
-  - Target always can be as reference as well as type literal
+  - Manipulation target (value) can always be as reference as well as type literal
-  - Callback can always be any of callable, closure or fully qualified name as a string
+  - Callback can always be  `callable` or closure or fully qualified name as a string
-- Easy to guess syntax - JavaScript type methods, in addition Underscore.js methods
+- Familiar syntax: JavaScript Array/Object/String methods, in addition extra methods in [Underscore.js](http://underscorejs.org/)/[Lodash](https://lodash.com/) syntax
 - Performance: package relies on PHP native methods; no `foreach` where a built-in specific function can be used

-## Usage
+## Sets

 - [Arrays](./wiki/ARRAYS.md)
 - [Strings](./wiki/STRINGS.md)